Life Insurance for COPD: Your Realistic Options If You’ve Been Declined or Rated

 Can lifestyle changes affect my eligibility?

 Yes.
-Quitting smoking, following prescribed treatments, and maintaining healthy weight and activity levels can improve your rating class and lower premiums.
+Quitting smoking, following prescribed treatments, staying active, and maintaining a healthy weight can improve your rating class, lower premiums, and expand coverage options.

 Where can I get a quote?